Paul Ehrenfest (1880-1933) became professor of theoretical physics at Leiden University in 1912. He was a close personal friend of Albert Einstein.

 - It was also the topic of comic book (in dutch, the comic book is also available in english).

 - The life of Paul Ehrenfest did not end happily, as you can read here (in dutch) and here (in english).
+I recommend this thoughtful essay on lessons to be learned from Ehrenfest's struggles.

 - Einstein's field equation adorns a wall in downtown Leiden.